hazah/activeview/README.md

 solutions to this issue are essentially _antipatterns_ that deliberately break abstraction boundries.
 One one end of the spectrum we have this functionality brought directly either into the controller or model.
 In terms of separation of concerns, we end up with "swiss cheese".
+On the other end of that spectrum we have additional abstraction layers that bring about their own patters for separating concerns forcing us to facilitate generic pattern translations and also adaptations for special cases.

-By contrast, having a view to pass around as a variable we gain all of that functionality from a well defined interface that is the proper abstraction -- the view.
+By contrast, having a standard view, derived from Action View to pass around as a variable embued with the same functionality means that not only are we leaving all rendering concerns to the view layer where they belong, it also means that we gain all of that functionality from a well defined interface without actually adding any more layers.
+Even the MVP abstractions themselves serve the same concerns as the MVC ones with the difference being in their arrangements.

 ```ruby